 This little park is a beautiful haven in the busier part of the city.
-It’s very small but the well manicured gardens and impressive fountains make it a peaceful place for a wander.
+It’s very small but the well-manicured gardens and impressive fountains make it a peaceful place to visit in Udaipur for a wander.
 You can even bring a picnic and sit on the grass.

 Entrance fee: 50 INR foreigners

 10 INR Indians

 One of the other lakes in Udaipur, we found it just as stunning as Pichola Lake but without the foreign tourists.
 Around sunset Fateh Sagar is bustling with local families, couple and groups of friends eating, chatting and wandering along the lake front.
 There’s a line of street food stalls with plenty of eating options and boat rides that are cheaper than on the main lake.